Learn about art, history, and literature with Palm Springs Art Museum’s collection.

 Artist and Artwork: Michael Childers, photographs of Catherine Deneuve, Andy Warhol, and Robert Graham

-Palm Springs Art Museum’s Education Program for elementary school children is generously supported by the Richard Brooke Foundation.
+Palm Springs Art Museum’s Education Program is generously supported by The Donald A. Burns Foundation and the Helzel Family Foundation.